Epivaral/climaguate/README.md

 **Development Tips:**
 - Use GitHub Codespaces for consistent development environment
 - Monitor Function App logs in Azure Portal
-- Test API endpoints with Data API Builder
+- Test API endpoints with Data API Builder and Swagger-style docs
 - Use browser developer tools for frontend debugging

 ### Contributing